Cher (concert residency)

-Cher was the second concert residency by American singer-actress Cher at Caesars Palace in Las Vegas, Nevada.
+Cher was the second concert residency by American singer-actress Cher at Caesars Palace on the Las Vegas Strip in Paradise, Nevada.
 For the three-year engagement, Cher received $60 million.
 Performing at The Colosseum at Caesars Palace, the first show occurred on May 6, 2008 and the last show was on February 5, 2011.
 The show included 14 dancers and four aerialists, with a total of 17 costumes designed by Bob Mackie.
 The residency grossed over $97 million during its three-year run.

 Set list

 This set list is representative for the opening concert on May 6, 2008.
 It doesn't represent all shows.